phongduong/my-portfolio/data/posts/manually-trigger-workflow-run-outside-of-github.md

 * Enter `{"ref": {ref}, "inputs": {inputs}}` in the textarea

   `ref` and `inputs` values are similar to CLI method
+* After send request, you will see status `204 No Content` in the response
+* Check how your workflow runs in the Actions workflow

 ## Sources